SiriDB/siridb-admin/README.md

       * [New pool](#new-pool)

 ---------------------------------------
+## Requirements
+SiriDB Admin only works with SiriDB version 2.0.16 and higher.
+For older version of SiriDB the manage tool is required and can be found at https://github.com/transceptor-technology/siridb-manage

 ## Installation
 SiriDB Admin Tool can be compiled from source or for most systems you can simple download a pre-compiled binary.